AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/administering/msm/live-copy-sync-config.md

 ### Ações de sincronização {#synchronization-actions}

-A tabela a seguir lista as ações de sincronização fornecidas com o AEM prontas para uso.
+A tabela a seguir lista as ações de sincronização fornecidas com AEM prontas para uso.

 <!--If the installed actions do not meet your requirements, you can [Create a New Synchronization Action](/help/sites-developing/extending-msm.md#creating-a-new-synchronization-action).-->